PGC2003 - Principal Galaxy Catalog (PGC) 2003

 The PGC2003 (HYPERLEDA) Source Designation.
 Notice that the HEASARC has inserted a blank space between the PGC prefix and the numeric string in the name, and dropped any leading zeroes in the latter, in order to improve legibility: thus, the galaxy rendered as PGC0520795 in the CDS table is given as PGC 520795 here.

 The Right Ascension of the galaxy in the selected equinox.
-This was given in J2000 coordinates and to a precision of 0.1 seconds of time in the originating table.
+This was given in J2000 coordinates and to a precision of 0.1 seconds of time in the original catalog.

 The object type, where "G" is used for a galaxy, "M" for a multiple system, and "GM" for a galaxy in a multiple system.